sql-machine-learning/elasticdl/docs/designs/sqlflow_integration.md

   functionality to read/write from different SQL databases.
 - Support prediction job and add integration tests on Travis CI.
-- Currently we have hard-coded the types for each column to be `tf.float32` in the generated `dataset_fn`.
+- Currently we have hard-coded the types for each column to be `tf.float32` in the generated `feed`.
 We should infer this information from the database instead.